willymcallister/willymcallister.github.io/_articles/diode-circuit-element.md

 ---
 layout: article
-title:  "Kirchhoff's Current Law"
+title:  "Diode as a circuit element"
 author: Willy McAllister
 comments: true
 ---

-This will become the article on KCL.
+This will become the article on diodes as a circuit element.

 ----